Now TV (Hong Kong): Business performance and development

 Now TV service was launched with 23 channels in September 2003 but was soon expanded to exceed 30 with the addition of sports-related channels and BBC World and the Animax channel, as well as the Cantonese-language Star Chinese Movies and Xing Kong channels.
 Within four months of launch, Now TV had attracted more than 200,000 customers by end-2003.

-According to a report in Ming Pao Finance on 5 October 2005, the number of subscribers to Now TV exceeded 450,000.
+According to a report in Ming Pao Finance on October 5, 2005, the number of subscribers to Now TV exceeded 450,000.
 Per annual reports issued by PCCW, at the end of December 2005 the number of paying subscribers to Now TV stood at 549,000 (approximately 61% were paid subscribers, with 31% being free subscribers).
 These figures compare with totals of 361,000 at end-December 2004 and 269,000 at end-June 2004.
 Despite the growth in subscribers, Now TV was operating at a loss in 2005.
 By August 2006, Now TV had in excess of 654,000 subscribers.

 Strategy

-In early July 2000, the HKSAR government awarded five new pay-TV licences.
+In early July 2000, the HKSAR government awarded five new pay-TV licenses.
 The new entrants were all relatively seasoned broadcasting companies including Galaxy Satellite Broadcasting, Hong Kong DTV Company, a British broadcaster Elmsdsale, Hong Kong Network TV and Pacific Digital Media HK.
 The opening of the market sparked intense competition for programming and viewer share.

-To avoid direct competition with the two local digital terrestrial channels - Television Broadcasts Limited (TVB) and ViuTV - Now TV sought to build up and secure its local pay-TV position by signing long-term contracts with a variety of channels from around the world.
+To avoid direct competition with the two local digital terrestrial channels – Television Broadcasts Limited (TVB) and PCCW subsidiary ViuTV – Now TV sought to build up and secure its local pay-TV position by signing long-term contracts with a variety of channels from around the world.

 Exclusivity

 On November 15, 2006, Now TV made a knock-out bid, of an estimated HK$1.56 billion, to secure the license to exclusively broadcast football matches of the Barclays Premier League matches in Hong Kong for three seasons commencing from the 2007–2008 season.
 Two years previously, i-Cable had paid an estimated HK$700 million for a three-year contract.
 Now TV announced in January 2006 that a three-year deal was signed with ESPN STAR for the rights to live matches of the UEFA Champions League during the 2006–2009 seasons.

 In December 2006 secured the exclusive rights to broadcast the Euro 2008 football championship by agreeing to pay HK$400 million.

-Playboy TV will become exclusive to Now TV from December 1, 2006.
+Playboy TV has been exclusive to Now TV since December 1, 2006.